 Matthew Gordon, All-Party Parliamentary Group for Energy Studies (PGES) Administrator Matthew has been involved in controlling energy for many years, mainly on efficiency and flexibility in the UK, Europe and further afield, in buildings, industrial process and domestic energy use.
 Since 2015 as the administrator of the All-Party Parliamentary Group for Energy Studies, he has managed PGES through some turbulent political times.

-Brian Matthews, Independent Energy Consultant Brian has worked in the energy sector since 1997 and specialises in nuclear power, operational leadership, energy policy and strategy, and supports STEM in education at all levels.
-He has worked internationally with the world association of nuclear operators (WANO) and worked with Durham University since 2017.
+Brian Matthews, Independent Energy Consultant, TerraUrsa Brian has worked in the energy sector since 1997 and specialises in nuclear and renewable energy, operational leadership, energy policy and strategy, and engaging people through education in STEM.
+He has worked internationally with the world association of nuclear operators (WANO) and worked with Durham University since 2017 developing new courses and creating beneficial relationships with industry.

 Dr Cathy McClay, Director of Strategy, Policy & Regulation, Sembcorp Energy UK Cathy is Director of Strategy, Policy and Regulation at Sembcorp, which has the largest portfolio of distributed, flexible assets in the GB market.
 She has 20 years’ experience in the electricity industry.
 Her primary focus is on the development of markets and technologies to deliver the transition to Net-zero.